 Jody Dahrouge, B.Sc., Sp.C., P. Geo. — Director

-Mr. Haugom is co-owner of Quilts Etc., a national linen retail chain and a partner at Burkehill Uranium Corp, a Vancouver based private equity firm.
-He has taught extensively at Simon Fraser University, worked for both the private (Canadian Pacific) and public sectors (BC Treasury Board) as an Economist, and has been a consultant to the gold resource sector.
-Mr. Haugom received Economic degrees (specializing in international trade/finance and Resource Economics from the University of Victoria – BA and MA, 1984) and a PhD ( 1991) from Simon Fraser University.
+Dr. Howard Haugom is co-owner of Quilts Etc., a national retail chain and a partner at Burkehill Uranium Corp, a Vancouver-based private equity firm.
+He has taught extensively at Simon Fraser University, worked for both the private and public sectors as an economist, and has been a consultant to the gold resource sector.
+Mr. Haugom received Economic degrees specializing in international trade and finance and Resource Economics from the University of Victoria in 1984 and a PhD in 1991 from Simon Fraser University.

 Patrick Groening CPA, CA — CFO

-Mr. Groening’s previous roles with public companies include serving as CFO for both Strathmore Minerals Corp. and Fission Energy Corp. for more than nine years combined.
-He filled the same role for Jalna Minerals Ltd., Sernova Corp., and Papuan Precious Metals Corp, and dual roles of CFO and Corporate Secretary For Wolf Capital Corp. and Pacific Asia China Energy Inc.
+Patrick Groening’s previous roles with public companies include serving as CFO for both Strathmore Minerals Corp. and Fission Energy Corp. for more than nine years combined.
+He filled the same role for Jalna Minerals Ltd., Sernova Corp. and Papuan Precious Metals Corp and dual roles as CFO and Corporate Secretary for Wolf Capital Corp. and Pacific Asia China Energy Inc.

 Christina Boddy — Corporate Secretary

-Charles Roy, P.Eng., P.Geo. —Chairman, Technical Committee
+Charles Roy, P.Eng., P.Geo. —Chairman of the Technical Committee

-Charles Roy brings a rare depth of experience and success in uranium exploration from a career largely with the world’s leading major uranium mining company, Cameco Corporation.
+Charles Roy brings a rare depth of experience and success in uranium exploration from a career largely associated with the world’s leading major uranium mining company, Cameco Corporation.
 Between 1982 and 1989, Charles was employed by the Mining Engineering and Geological Consulting firm of David S. Robertson and Associates.
-His work included fluorspar exploration in Newfoundland, uranium exploration in northern Michigan, USA and a uranium and coal evaluation study for the Kingdom of Lesotho, southern Africa.
-He joined the Saskatchewan Mining Development Corporation (SMDC, now Cameco) in 1979 as a Project Geologist in Uranium City, thus beginning a career with Cameco that spanned some 33 years.
-Between 1994 and 2012, Charles managed and supervised both greenfield and brownfield uranium exploration programs in the Athabasca Basin.
-The last two years spent with Cameco, he was Director of Exploration Agreements and worked closely with Corporate Development and Legal Departments to negotiate new exploration opportunities for Cameco and help to consolidate and streamline the worldwide exploration portfolio.
+His work included fluorspar exploration in Newfoundland, uranium exploration in northern Michigan and a uranium and coal evaluation study for the Kingdom of Lesotho.
+He joined the Saskatchewan Mining Development Corporation (now Cameco Corporation) in 1979 as a Project Geologist in Uranium City, thus beginning a career with Cameco that spanned 33 years.
+Between 1994 and 2012, Roy managed and supervised both greenfield and brownfield uranium exploration programs in the Athabasca Basin.
+In his last two years spent with Cameco, he worked closely with Corporate Development and Legal Departments to negotiate new exploration opportunities for Cameco and help to consolidate and streamline the worldwide exploration portfolio.

-Charles Roy has evaluated uranium opportunities worldwide but his expertise and knowledge is most specifically focused on the unconformity model and the Athabasca Basin.
-During his time at Cameco, he over saw district exploration budgets of up to $35 million, and was involved with exploration teams responsible for the discovery and delineation of seven significant uranium deposits, including Millennium most recently.
+Mr. Roy has evaluated uranium opportunities worldwide but his expertise and knowledge is most specifically focused on the unconformity uranium model and exploration methods in the Athabasca Basin.
+During his time at Cameco, he oversaw district exploration budgets of up to $35 million, and was involved with exploration teams responsible for the discovery and delineation of seven significant uranium deposits, including the Millennium deposit.